SmoothOperator/smoothoperator.github.io/resume.md

 ---

 ### About Me
 Over the last **10 years**, I’ve rocked it as an independent business owner and freelance industrial designer.
-Product development, CAD modeling, 3D printing, and CNC machine design—serving up slick results for everyone from startups to major players like **SpaceX**, **NXP**, and **Lifesize**.
+Product development, CAD modeling, 3D printing, and CNC machine design—serving up results for everyone from startups to major players like **SpaceX**, **NXP**, and **Lifesize**.

 #### More about me
 I have been working with companies large and small providing 3D printing, CNC machining, prototyping and design services for about 10 years across a wide range of industries from: consumer products, medical, light industrial, defence, fire arms and even a few drone related projects.